wheybags/freeablo-windows-build/README.md

 Usage
 =====
-Clone the main freeablo repo into this folder, and place DIABDAT.MPQ and Diablo.exe in here as well.
+Clone the main freeablo repo into this folder (don't forget git submodule update --init), and place DIABDAT.MPQ and Diablo.exe in here as well.
 Your directory structure should look like this:

 freeablo-windows-build/